15 Sep - 5 min read

 Let’s be honest – most us love to swipe that plastic card but detest paying the bills.
 But as we get older, we soon come to the realization that credit cards are not akin free money, and the 15% – 18% interest rate is no joke.
 Oh where is a time machine when you need one?

 For spend-a-holics who are already in the danger debt zone, there are several ways for you to vanquish all of your credit card debt (no, physically cutting all of your ten credit cards will not make the problem go away).
-One of the ways is by consolidating your two, three…or ten credit cards debts by taking on a personal loan.
+One of the ways is by consolidating your two, three…or ten credit cards debts by taking on a personal loan, such as a Bank Islam personal loan or a HSBC personal loan.

 Most banks would actually push you to take on a hefty personal loan – not for your Paris trip, mind – but to settle off your multiple credit card debts.
 But should you do it?